formio/help.form.io/_paragraphs/intro/howworks/formembeds.md

 Before forms can be embedded, the ```ngFormio``` library and all of its dependencies need to be included on the page and an angular application needs to be created.

 There are typically two cases where form embeds occur.
-The first is in a non-angular website or application and the second is in an existing angular application.
-Let's take a look at how to set each up to be ready to embed <form.io> forms.
+The first is in a non existing angular website or application and the second is in an existing angular application.
+Let's take a look at how to set each up to be ready to embed form.io forms.

 #### Website or New Angular Application Setup